 Piles of Bricks (Revisited) – Or, Where’s the $4 Billion?

 It is the two-year anniversary of the 2015 mega-earthquake(s) in Nepal.
-The April 25 'quake registered 7.8 on the Richter scale as did the May 12 aftershock.
-Thousands died and untold numbers of homes were destroyed.
+The April 25 'quake registered 7.8 on the Richter scale with the May 12 aftershock registering 7.3.
+Thousands died and an untold numbers of homes were destroyed.
 Over four billion dollars in aid and rebuilding funds were pledged as the world came to Nepal’s relief.

-TheoEco is currently producing a secular sister guerilla-documentary feature film to our recently released The Flourishing Kathmandu Church, about the earthquake rebuilding efforts.
-In it we document the current state of residential housing and other projects, go to the villages, interview citizens, business people, and politicians both in the Kathmandu Valley and in Gorkha, all to try to answer the $4 billion question.
+TheoEco is currently producing a secular sister guerilla-documentary feature film to our recently released The Flourishing Kathmandu Church, entitled Piles of Bricks (Revisited), about the earthquake rebuilding efforts.
+In it we document the current state of residential housing and other projects, go to Nepal's rural villages, interview citizens, business people, and politicians both in the Kathmandu Valley and in Gorkha, all to try to answer the $4 billion question.

 Many of the same folks from The Flourishing Kathmandu Church are in the new film, this time in their mostly secular capacities.
 We see their state of affairs shortly after the 'quakes in 2015, and again over a year later.
 We track much of the progress, or lack thereof, for all to see (and question).

-Surely, there are many reasons for the lack of apparent progress, like the Indian blockade, and the fact that the country is a new democracy still finding its way.
+Surely, there are many reasons for the lack of apparent progress, like the Indian blockade beginning September 2015 that continued well into 2016, and the fact that the country is a new democracy still finding its way.
 But most with familiarity with Nepal think that corruption and a lack of transparency has much to do with the lack of funds making their way to the citizens.

 Why does it matter?
 Because there was a great deal of attention and outpouring at the time of the earthquake, and many countries, businesses, and individuals promised huge sums when the pictures hit the media back in April of 2015.
-The money needs to get to where it is needed most, not get hung up or evaporate.
-Not only for the Nepalese, but for the next disaster on par with Nepal’s.
+The money needs to get to where it is needed most--not get hung up or simply evaporate.
+It needs to get to where it is needed most not only for the Nepalese, but for the next disaster on par with Nepal’s.
 Otherwise, all may think twice before extending a hand as they did so generously this time.